 Here in Llanbedr the hall is open most evenings and during the day, and we have a lot of thriving groups in the village covering everything from pilates and karate to Scottish country dancing.There’s even a railway club that comes here with enthusiasts from all over the area and they test the models they have built on a huge track that runs the length of the hall.
-Have a look at the Calendar page for information about what’s on at the hall.

 You can book the Village Hall for private use.
 It has a kitchen facility, toilets, tables and chairs, and plenty of space.
 Ideal for children’s birthday parties, just bring your own entertainment.
 To check availability and make a booking have a look at the calendar page.